savob/savobajic.ca/content/projects/personal/clock.md

 ## Takeaways

-I'm a bit rusty at breadboard prototyping, need to double check my connections are actually working as they appear they should with continuity tests.
+- I'm a bit rusty at breadboard prototyping, need to double check my connections are actually working as they appear they should with continuity tests.

-Discrete logic isn't as troublesome as I expected, but this also is a basic project really.
+- Discrete logic isn't as troublesome as I expected, but this also is a basic project really.
 I would look to maybe use some in future projects, especially for safety systems and such.

-*Does h4x0r aesthetic == poor user experience?*
+- *Does h4x0r aesthetic == poor user experience?*

-# Detail
+# Detailed Report

 I've wanted to do something without a microcontroller for a while now since that's been the common denominator in basically any project of moderate scale I've undertaken thus far.
 During